Multi-Pool

-The Multi-Pool IPAM mode supports allocating PodCIDRs from multiple different IPAM pools, depending on properties of the workload defined by the user, e.g. annotations.
+The Multi-Pool IPAM mode supports allocating PodCIDRs from multiple different IPAM pools, depending on workload annotations and node labels defined by the user.

 Architecture

-When running in the Multi-Pool IPAM mode, Cilium will use the ipam.cilium.io/ip-pool
+When running in the Multi-Pool IPAM mode, Cilium chooses the pool for a pod in the following precedence order:

-The annotation is only considered when a pod is created.
+The annotations are only considered when a pod is created.
 Changing the ip-pool

 annotation on an already running pod has no effect.